aimclub/GEFEST/docs/source/gefest/quickstart.rst

  task_setup = Setup(domain=domain)

 -  **Step 3**.
-Create optimized structure with *optimize* method.
+Create an optimized structure via *optimize* method.
-Structure will contain number of polygons that previously specified in *Domain*
+The structure will contain number of polygons that previously specified in *Domain*

 .. code:: python